 The HKMA seeks to follow international best practices in its transparency arrangements.
-It maintains extensive relations with the mass media and produces a range of regular and special publications in both English and Chinese.
+It produces a range of regular and special publications in both English and Chinese.
 The HKMA's bilingual website (www.hkma.gov.hk) carries a large number of HKMA publications, press releases, speeches and presentations, in addition to dedicated sections on research, statistics, regulatory resources, consumer information and other topics.
-Social media platforms are also used to communicate with the public more efficiently in the digital era.
-The HKMA maintains an Information Centre at its offices, consisting of a library and an exhibition area, which is open to the public six days a week.
-Further information on the HKMA's work on public communications and engagement is contained in the Corporate Functions chapter on pages 185 to 193.

-Over the years, the HKMA has progressively increased the detail and frequency of its disclosure of information on the Exchange Fund and Currency Board Accounts.
+The HKMA from time to time reviews the adequacy of its disclosure of information on the Exchange Fund and Currency Board Accounts.
 Since 1999, the HKMA has participated in the International Monetary Fund's Special Data Dissemination Standard project for central banks.
-The HKMA publishes records of meetings of the Currency Board Sub-Committee of the Exchange Fund Advisory Committee and the reports on Currency Board operations.
+The HKMA publishes records of meetings of the Currency Board Sub-Committee of EFAC and the reports on Currency Board operations.
 The supervisory policies and guidelines on banking have been published on the HKMA website since 1996.